Maggie Goedeke, PT, DPT

 BS in Physical Therapy, University of Connecticut

 Bernadette has practiced physical therapy since graduating from UConn in 1981.
 She worked in Massachusetts for a year before moving to Alaska in May of 1982.
 She has been working for SPH since 1985.
-She enjoys working with the variety of clients of all ages and diagnoses in this rural hamlet by the sea.
+She spends 50% of her time working with our Long term Care residents and really enjoys working with geriatric clients.
+She also enjoys working with the variety of clients of all ages and diagnoses in this rural hamlet by the sea.
 Bernadette and her husband live on the south side of Kachemak Bay 6 months of the year.
 She works part time which allows her to commute by boat two days a week.
 They have two daughters who are married.
 She strives to return people to the quality of life this great Alaskan coastal community has to offer.

 Jackie Forster, OTR/L